Lockdown 2020 (and now 2021) is a real bitch for gym lovers like me.

 Oh, and I also did plenty of walking.

-The kids and I downloaded Pokemon GO to our phones and it turned out to be a great idea.
 We spent hours trying to catch those annoying little fuckers, and it became a useful fitness-related hobby for our family at a time when there was very little else to do.

 Here’s the “Simple Circuits” structure: